anzusystems/common-admin/docs/editor/nodes/content-break/index.md

 # contentBreak

-todo: check if add validation to one item per doc

 ## Features
-- User can add this separator to separate multiple parts of document
+- user can add this separator to separate multiple parts of document

+## Limitations
+- only one per document

 ## Node schema